 Nice Guys will feel guilty even when expressing dissatisfaction with something they’re paying for!
 If a contractor hasn’t done the work he agreed to do, it’s your right to ask that it be fixed.
 It has nothing to do with being polite or not hurting his feelings – it’s just business and that’s how it works.

 Use confident body language and tone.
 Look confident when making a request or stating a preference.
-Stand up straight, lean in a bit, smile or keep a neutral facial expression, and look the person in the eye.
+Stand up straight, lean in a bit, smile or keep a neutral facial expression, and look the person in the eye and maintain eye contact.
+Stay calm.
+Breathe normally.
 Also be sure to speak clearly and loudly enough to make your point.
 Passive folks will tend to whisper and mumble when making their opinions or needs known; that will only serve to frustrate the other person.

 You don’t have to justify/explain your opinion/choices.
 When you make a decision or state an opinion that others don’t agree with, one way in which they’ll try to exert control over you is to demand that you offer a justification for your choice/opinion/behavior.
 If you can’t come up with a good enough reason (in the other person’s eyes) you’re supposed to go along with what they want.